If you’re in business, someone’s got to buy something for you to make money.

 This may be why so many people doubt that we make purchase decisions via emotion.
 We don’t always detect a strong feeling when we reach for our wallets, so we must be acting from a purely logical standpoint, right?

 You simply justify your existing desire to purchase with logic.
 You’ve already decided you want it.
 It’s still possible to talk yourself out of it, but the motivation to buy was put in place while your logical brain was making other plans.

 In fact, any time we are motivated to do anything, emotion is pulling the strings.
 It’s just usually an emotional response lower than what we think of as a feeling, so we experience our motivations as mostly rational.

-So, when it comes to getting someone to buy, you’re definitely invoking emotion.
-But by understanding emotional response in terms of motivation rather than feelings, you’ll have a better idea on how to craft your copy.
+When it comes to getting someone to buy, you’re definitely invoking emotion — and when you understand emotional response in terms of motivation rather than feelings, you’ll have a better idea of how to craft your copy.

 In terms of motivation, psychologists know that emotions result in one of three basic categories of responsive motivation: